 Eastern Oregon gradually became drier and more seasonal.
 The area was covered with hardwood forests, lakes, and swamps which resembled the balmy parts of the Southeastern United States or Southeast Asia.
 Many of the trees in the ancient forest are related to modern alders, elms, maples, and oaks.
 They lived alongside the “dawn redwood” (Metasequoia) a conifer species that is still living in eastern Asia.
 In the Bridge Creek Flora, we find the remains of leaves, fish, amphibians, birds, and insects preserved like pressed flowers in a book.
 Because it was a lakebed environment, few mammals, other than the occasional bat, are preserved.

 Swamp dwelling trees like Metasequoia and others of the Cupressaceae family created areas between their roots for fish, amphibians, and salamanders to feed on a family of Phryganeidae (caddisflies) and low flying insects.
-Metasequoia is the most iconic and prevalent flora fossil to come from the Bridge Creek assemblage.
-It is also the Oregon state fossil and still lives today in Eastern Asia.
+Metasequoia is the most iconic and prevalent flora fossil to come from the Bridge Creek Assemblage.
+It is also Oregon's state fossil and still lives today in Eastern Asia.

-Mesohippus cf. bairdi was a three toed browser horse that was very agile.
+Mesohippus cf. bairdi was a three toed browsing horse that was likely very agile.
 Mesohippus’ three toed foot allowed it to dodge and weave effectively in heavily forested environments.

 The unidentified bat found in the Bridge Creek Flora fed on either fruits or insects.
-As there is little on this bat, more research will bring to light its feeding strategy and a more defined paleoecology within the Bridge Creek Flora.
+As there is little known material from this bat, more research and new specimens will bring to light its feeding strategy and a more defined paleoecology within the Bridge Creek Flora.